mr-3/mrcube-en-docs/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the following steps, we build RDF contents based on the RDFS class and the RDFS properties built by above steps.

-First, insert an RDF resource in the **RDF Editor**.
-When the users click a right mouse button in the **RDF Editor**, a popup menu is shown. :numref:`top-down-step4-1` shows a screenshot showing the popup menu.
+First, insert an RDF resource in the **Instance Editor**.
+When the users click a right mouse button in the **Instance Editor**, a popup menu is shown. :numref:`top-down-step4-1` shows a screenshot showing the popup menu.

 .. _top-down-step4-1:
 .. figure:: figures/top-down-step4-1.png